cal1co/reviewr/README.md

 ## Special Thanks:
-Special thanks to Rowena, even though I only needed help later on, her assistance saved me hours of time and helped me to avoid a lot of additional errors.
+Special thanks to Rowena.
+Even though I only needed help later on, her assistance saved me hours of time and helped me to avoid a lot of additional errors.
 I really appreciate the help and wouldn't have been able to include some core features (or get to sleep early) without her!

 # reviewr